boundary/pulse-api-cli/docs/reference/configuration.md

-The Boundary CLI uses environment variables for configuration information (user, password, etc) to execute against the Boundary REST APIs, and optionally this information can be overridden via the command line.
+The Boundary CLI uses environment variables for authentication information (user, password, etc) and end-point to execute against the Boundary REST APIs, and optionally this information can be overridden via the command line.

 ## Environment Variables